 This course provides a basis for progression into higher education and degree courses such as forensic science, biology, chemistry, biomedical sciences, computing and nursing.

-To study the BTEC Applied Science programme you will need to achieve 5 GCSEs grade A* – C, including English, Maths and Additional Science.
+To study the BTEC Applied Science programme you will need to achieve 5 GCSEs grade 4 or above, including English, Maths and Science.

 This subject will take two years to complete.